Partially adaptive nonparametric instrumental regression: Nonparametric instrumental regression

-It has been noticed by \cite{NP03econometrica} and \cite{F03eswc} that the nonparametric estimation of the structural function $\sol$ generally leads to an ill-posed inverse problem.
-More precisely, consider the model equations (\ref{model:NP}--\ref{model:NP2}).
-Taking the conditional expectation with respect to the instruments $W$ on both sides in equation (\ref{model:NP}) leads to the conditional moment equation

-Therefore, the estimation of the structural function $\sol$ is linked to the inversion of equation \eqref{model:EE}, which is not stable in general and hence an ill-posed inverse problem (for a comprehensive review of inverse problems in econometrics we refer to \cite{CFR06handbook}).
-To cope with this instability, one generally employs regularization techniques which involve the choice of a smoothing parameter.
-It is well known that the resulting estimation procedure can attain optimal rates only if this parameter is chosen in an appropriate way.
-This choice necessitates in general knowledge of characteristics of the structural function, such as the number of its derivatives, which are not known in practise.
-Thus, one of the essential problems in this theoretical framework is the fully data driven choice of smoothing parameters.
-In the present work, we present an adaptive method which indeed does not depend on any properties of $\sol$, but which still necessitates that some characteristics of the underlying operator are known.
+It is well known that all the resulting estimation procedures can attain optimal rates only if certain smoothing parameters are chosen in an appropriate way.
+In general, this choice requires knowledge of characteristics of the structural function, such as the number of its derivatives, which are not known in practice.
+Thus, an essential and still open problem in this theoretical framework is the data driven choice of smoothing parameters.
+In this paper, an adaptive method is proposed which indeed does not depend on any properties of $\sol$, though yielding optimal rates.
+However, it still necessitates that some characteristics of the underlying conditional expectation be known.